 At some point, we wanted to know for sure.
-Specifically, what the deal was with the fecal water and the zeolite.
+How it is with fecal water and zeolite.

-Many horse owners report how well their horses recover from diarrhea with zeolite – we at Steinkraft have also gathered many such experiences over the years.
-But at some point, that wasn't enough for us anymore.
+Many horse owners report how well their horses recover from fecal water with zeolite – and we at Steinkraft have collected many such experiences over the years.
+But at some point, that wasn't enough for us.
 We wanted to understand more deeply: What exactly happens in the horse's gut?
-And what does science actually say about it?
+And what does science say about it?

-That's why we did our research – thoroughly, carefully, with an open heart and a keen mind.
-We sifted through specialist articles, studies, dissertations, and practical experience, not only concerning horses, but also cattle, pig, and poultry farming.
-Because wherever the gut is out of balance, zeolite has been used successfully for years.
+That's why we researched – thoroughly, carefully, with an open heart and a clear mind.
+We scoured specialist articles, studies, dissertations, and practical experiences, not only concerning horses but also from cattle, pig, and poultry farming.
+Because wherever the gut is out of balance, zeolite has been successfully used for years.

-Here you will find the results of this search: a collection of scientifically proven findings on how zeolite works in the digestive tract – in binding toxins, protecting the mucous membranes, stabilizing stool consistency and promoting a healthy intestinal flora.
+Here you will find the results of this search: a collection of scientifically proven insights into how zeolite works in the digestive tract – in binding toxins, protecting mucous membranes, stabilizing stool consistency, and promoting healthy gut flora.

-Because when it comes to our horses, it's not just about feeling – but also about sound knowledge.
+Because when it comes to our horses, it's not just about intuition – but also well-founded knowledge.

-What is diarrhea – and what makes it so special?
+What is fecal water – and what makes it so special?

-Watery stool is not the same as diarrhea.
-While diarrhea involves completely liquefied feces, horses with watery stool usually have formed, apple-like droppings – but in addition, a brownish fluid leaks from the anus.
-And sometimes in surprising amounts.
-It's not an emergency, but a subtle sign: something is wrong.
+Fecal water is not the same as diarrhea.
+While diarrhea means the entire stool is liquid, horses with fecal water usually produce formed droppings – but in addition, a brownish liquid runs from the anus.
+And sometimes in astonishing quantities.
+It's not an emergency, but a silent signal: something is wrong here.
+You can read more about the causes and home remedies from naturopathy here.

-Diarrhea is often an expression of a chronic imbalance – be it due to stress, feeding errors, poor hay quality, dental problems, lack of exercise or microbial shifts in the intestine.
+Fecal water is often an expression of a chronic imbalance – be it due to stress, feeding errors, poor hay quality, dental problems, lack of exercise, or microbial shifts in the gut.

-How does zeolite work in the horse's intestines?
+How does zeolite work in the horse's gut?

-What do studies and scientific articles say about the effects of zeolite?
+What do studies and specialist articles say about the effects of zeolite?

-The body of research on zeolite in horses is still young – but there is a wealth of data from livestock farming (calves, piglets, poultry) that allows for conclusions to be drawn.
+The research on zeolite in horses is still young – but there is a wealth of data from livestock farming (calves, piglets, poultry) that allows conclusions to be drawn.

-Here is a scientifically sound overview - I have organized the studies into 4 subject areas: pollutant binding, intestinal mucosa, stool consistency, intestinal flora.
+Here is a scientifically sound overview – I have organized the studies into 4 thematic areas: pollutant binding, intestinal mucosa, stool consistency, intestinal flora.

 1. Toxin binding in the intestine